Skip to main content

 To learn more about Preferences, read our detailed guide on How to use Preferences on forms.

-Also, you can spice up your form design by selecting a circle or even heart shaped checkbox.
+Beyond the standard checkbox style, you can also select a circle or even heart shaped checkbox.

 Step 11.
 Don't forget to customize your success message.
 This is the text displayed after someone subscribes to your form.